nikhilbasnet/nikhilbasnet/README.md

 - 👋 Hi, I’m @nikhilbasnet
-- 👀 I’m interested in basically everything.
+- 👀 I’m interested in AI/ML.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on (?)...
-- 📫 How to reach me nikhilbasnet22@gmail.com
+- 📫 How to reach me? - nikhilbasnet22@gmail.com

 <!---
 nikhilbasnet/nikhilbasnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.